Trained Professional Parent Coordination

 -- Parent Coordination fees of $200.00 per hour are typically divided between the parents, and at times the division of fees is a percentage of their respective income, as one parent may earn far more or less than the other.
 Sometimes the court judge will decide that.
 We require an initial separate $250.00 1.5-2-hour assessment and screening session before any Parent Coordination services will begin.
-If we agree to Parent Coordination services, a deposit is then required.
-Outside of Arkansas, PC fees are typically in the $250.00+/hour range.
+If we agree to Parent Coordination services, a retainer is then required.
+Outside of Arkansas, PC fees are typically in the $250.00+/hour range and above.
 We believe in incentivizing healthy efforts, so towards that, we can often slightly reduce the fee for coparents who require less intense involvement of the PC, are demonstrating consistent improvement, not requiring a Court Order to force cooperation, for example.

 -- Parent Coordination can sometimes involve a high-intensity situation that involves the PC not only interacting with the parents, but with others, such as court judges, court clerks, attorneys, therapists, social workers, police, evaluators, guardians ad litem, physicians, nurses, teachers, etc. In short, having a chronic case that results in deeper involvement of the PC, interaction with courts and attorneys, dishonored Court Orders and signed Parenting Plans, for example, will typically cost more.